elizabethwhalen/CISC480-Spring-2022/expressAPIServer/README.md

 # Express API Server
 **Classy-Schedule Express API Server Development Repository**
 </br></br>
-![#f03c15]NOTE: PLEASE CONNECTION TO THE API SERVER WITH THE FOLLOWING LINK: databaseconnectionexample.azurewebsites.net
+NOTE: PLEASE CONECT TO THE API SERVER WITH THE FOLLOWING LINK: databaseconnectionexample.azurewebsites.net
 </br></br>
 The Database Team's Express API Server accepts HTTP requests from other teams.
 Based on the received HTTP requests, the API then queries one of the Database Team's MySQL